Aalberts surface technologies > processes > austempered

 • Increased fatigue strength (in high load, low cycle fatigue application)

-Typical applications of Carbo-Austempered™ Steel include:
+Typical applications of Carbo-Austempered™ steel include

 • Transmission shafts